Modified Massive Arratia flow and Wasserstein diffusion: Introduction and statement of main results

-The precise conditions to be satisfied by the set $A$ are specified below.
-They follow from the particular large deviation arguments needed in the proof.

-It should be noted that in Theorem~\ref{thm_varadhan_formula} we do not assume the system $y$ is obtained by a particular construction nor it is unique.
-Theorem~\ref{thm_varadhan_formula} holds for any system $y$ of martingales satisfying $(C1)-(C4)$.
+It should be noted that in Theorem~\ref{thm_varadhan_formula} we do not make any assumptions on the system $y$ other than $(C1)-(C4)$.
+Here, the particular construction leading to a system with these properties does not play any role.